MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 1. Initialize the Teams Client SDK
 2. Initialize the [TeamsFluidClient](https://livesharesdk.z5.web.core.windows.net/classes/_microsoft_live_share.TeamsFluidClient.html)
-3. Define the data structures you want to synchronize (e.g., `SharedMap`)
+3. Define the data structures you want to synchronize.
+For example, `SharedMap`.
 4. Join the container

 Let's look at the code.